Bon Voyage Little Lagoda!

 The Whaling Museum worked on the project with Educational Passages, an organization that collaboratively builds miniature boats and tracks their voyages after being launched from various points across the globe.
 Designed as educational tools to teach students about the sciences of the world’s oceans, the boats are powered solely by ocean winds and currents and are capable of sailing thousands of miles.

-Grade 5 students from William H. Taylor Elementary School decorated the boat and decided what items and messages should be included in the watertight compartment.
+Grade 5 students from William H. Taylor Elementary School decorated the boat, gave it a new coat of bright yellow paint, and decided what items and messages should be included in the watertight compartment.
 They named it Little Lagoda in honor of the Museum’s famous half-scale model of an actual 19th century whaling vessel, the Lagoda.
 Prior to launch, Whaling Museum staff, assisted by Museum docent Peter Fenton, made three in-class presentations to review oceanography, geography, navigation, currents, and boat building.

 Click here or on the map below to see the live tracking map.